 the salon:collective in association with Theatre503 presents Hold

-A rehearsed reading of a solo work exploring coercive and controlling behaviour within a male gay relationship, Hold will invite post-show audience feedback to assist in further development.
+This rehearsed reading will invite post-show audience feedback to assist in further development.

 Hold is being developed with support from Arts Council England.